 2x cans borlotti beans or 350g dried*

 1. Heat a deep frying pan over a medium heat with the olive oil.
-Add the onions and carrot with a big pinch of salt and cook until starting to soften, 8 mins.
-Add the garlic and tomato paste and cook for 2 minutes, then add the fresh tomatoes, cooking for 5 minutes until the start to break down and release their juices.
+Add the onions and carrot with a big pinch of salt and cook until starting to soften, about 8 mins.
+Add the garlic and tomato paste and cook for 2 mins, then add the tomatoes, herbs and beans.

-3. Taste and season generously with salt and pepper.
-Add half the lemon juice, drizzle with extra virgin olive oil and serve with the remaining lemon wedges on the side.
+3. Taste and season with salt and pepper.
+Top with lemon zest, a drizzle of extra virgin olive oil and serve with lemon wedges on the side.